• Skip to main content

 Another problem with not filing a missing return is that it doesn’t start the “clock” for the three-year statute of limitations for tax assessment.
 Officially called the Assessment Statute Expiration Date (ASED), this gives the IRS three years from the date the IRS receives an original tax return or three years from the original tax return’s due date, whichever is later, to assess a tax.

 If you filed a tax return on April 15, 2025, for the 2024 tax year, the IRS has until April 15, 2028, to assess a tax against you concerning your 2024 individual income taxes.
 If they complete an assessment after that date, the law prevents the IRS from trying to collect that 2024 tax from you.
 But if you never file a tax return for 2024 and the IRS files an SFR for you, the three-year ASED clock never starts ticking.
+The statute of limitations does not begin until the return required is filed, so the IRS can assess tax at any time until you file the necessary return.
 Put another way, the IRS has as long as it wants to assess a tax against you as long as you never file a return for that tax year.

 Preventing a Substitute for Return from the IRS

 The simplest way to avoid an SFR is to file your tax returns on time.
+It is crucial to file tax returns each year to ensure proper processing and to avoid the IRS preparing substitutes on your behalf, which may not accurately reflect your tax situation.
 Barring that, you can prevent an SFR by making other arrangements with the IRS.
 For example, if you don’t think you’ll file by the traditional April 15 deadline, you can fill out IRS Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
 In most cases, the IRS can only grant extensions of up to six months.

 Keep in mind that even if the IRS grants this extension, it only applies to the requirement to file your tax return, not pay your taxes.
 Therefore, if you end up owing taxes, you could still have to pay penalties and interest even though you file your return by the extended deadline.